czyys/dustforceguide/README.md

 ### Improving ranks ###

-Completing the guide up until this point gives you more than enough knowledge to be able to get better effectively.
+Completing the guide up to this point gives you more than enough knowledge to be able to get better effectively.
 If you’re interested in more than simply beating maps for SS completions, you should be ready to begin focusing on improving your ranks.

 Many players look at their position only on the “Score” (or SS) leaderboards, but I want to bring into your attention the “Time” (or any%) leaderboards as well.
 The goal is still to beat the map as fast as possible, but here your Completion and Finesse ranks don’t matter (except for when two runs have the same time).